 Mild cases of cystitis usually clears up within a few days.
 If the condition doesn’t improve within a few days, then an antibiotic treatment should be considered.
 Cystitis is common in women however if children and men experience these symptoms, they should see their GP because it can be caused by other underlying conditions.

-Cystitis is treated through a course of antibiotics.
+Cystitis will often clear up on its own within 48 hours of the symptoms starting, and drinking plenty of water and taking painkillers may be enough to treat your cystitis.
+However if the symptoms are not getting better, cystitis is treated through a course of antibiotics.
 Once the antibiotic cystitis treatment is taken, the symptoms usually clear up within 24 hours.
 You should also refrain from sex until you have been fully treated because sex can make cystitis worse.

-There are two different antibiotics, MacroBid and trimethoprim, which we offer for the treatment of cystitis.
-MacroBid is the recommended treatment for cystitis, however, some patients have previously used trimethoprim so this medication is also offered.
+There is an antibiotic, MacroBid (nitrofurantoin), which we offer for the treatment of cystitis.
+MacroBid is the recommended treatment for cystitis in the UK.

 Cystitis in women

 Cystitis is a common condition in women because they have a short urethra.
 It is also closer to the anus, which can cause bacteria to reach the bladder and cause an infection.
 Almost all women will have cystitis once in their lifetime, and 1 in 5 women will suffer from recurring cystitis.
 Cystitis is more common in women who are pregnant, sexually active or have experienced the menopause.